anshulsamar/anshulsamar.github.io/_projects/partition.md

 of a master.
 We operate in an asychronous setting, but assume messages are eventually delivered.
 Consensus is achieved through Paxos.

-Built by Naoki Eto and Anshul Samar.
+Built by Anshul Samar and Naoki Eto.

 ---